Phrenzi/slate/source/includes/_management_settings.md

 Parameter | Description
 --------- | -----------
 cash_back | the cash_back to update, within 0 and 100
-current_password | the current password for current manager
+password | the current password for current manager

 ## Update Password